 The purpose of the JEDEC type designation system is to facilitate the purchase and distribution of microelectronic devices by both technical and nontechnical individuals.
 The registration procedures are designed to ensure that devices registered with JEDEC differ from each other significantly in performance characteristics or physical dimensions.
+This system enables manufacturers to uniquely characterize the devices they produce and assures that devices labeled with the same designation number meet a recognized minimum specification without regard to the source of manufacture.
 Since registration and listing represent permanent records of device characterization, continued availability will be promoted.

 The Type Administrator must receive a properly completed Registration Data Format (RDF) for review, and issuance of a JEDEC Type Registration designation.